tunsmart/interactionR/README.md

 the overall performance and accuracy of the returned estimates.

 # To cite
-Cite as: Babatunde Y. Alli. interactionR: An R package for full reporting of effect modification and interaction.
-Epub ahead of print June 10, 2021.
-DOI: 10.5281/zenodo.4924045.
+Cite as: Babatunde Y. Alli (2021).
+InteractionR: An R package for full reporting of effect modification and interaction.
+Software Impacts, 10, 100147. doi:10.1016/j.simpa.2021.100147

 # Community guidelines